agiliq/agiliq-jekyll/_posts/2011-02-06-getting-started-with-phonegap-using-xcode-for-mobi.markdown

 ---
-layout: post
+layout: default
 title:  "Getting started with PhoneGap using Xcode for Mobile app development"
 date:   2011-02-06 21:48:33+05:30
 categories: android
 author: shabda
 ---
 This is next in the series of apps I am building using various mobile technologies.
 It is the same app as build using Java for Android for calculating the Tax payable (in India).
 You can get the code for [Objective-C](https://github.com/agiliq/TaxCalculatorIndia), [Java-Android](https://github.com/agiliq/TaxCalculatorAndroid), and [PhoneGap](https://github.com/agiliq/TaxCalculatorPhoneGap).